History of opera: Expressionism

 Kurt Weill was a representative of the so-called New Objectivity (Neue Sachlichkeit), a movement that in a certain way reacted against expressionist subjectivism, although it used many of its resources, while having points in common with neoclassicism and assimilating new musical forms such as jazz, tango or cabaret.
 He sought in his works a type of musical theater that featured the best artists and professionals, from playwrights to dancers.
-His first operas were Der Protagonist (1926) and Der Zar lässt sich photographieren (The Tsar takes a photograph of himself, 1928).
-From then on he formed a fruitful partnership with the playwright Bertolt Brecht, which produced numerous successes: Die Dreigroschenoper (The Threepenny Opera, 1928), Happy End (Happy Ending, 1929), Aufstieg und Fall der Stadt Mahagonny (Rise and Fall of the City of Mahagonny, 1929) and Der Jasager (The Yes-Sayer, 1930).
+His first operas were Der Protagonist (1926) and Der Zar lässt sich photographieren (The Tsar Has His Photograph Taken, 1928).
+From then on he formed a fruitful partnership with the playwright Bertolt Brecht, which produced numerous successes: Die Dreigroschenoper (The Threepenny Opera, 1928), Happy End (1929), Aufstieg und Fall der Stadt Mahagonny (Rise and Fall of the City of Mahagonny, 1929) and Der Jasager (The Yes-Sayer, 1930).
 His greatest success was The Threepenny Opera, based on The Beggar's Opera by John Gay and Johann Christoph Pepusch.
 In 1933 he premiered Der Silbersee (The Silver Lake), with a libretto by Georg Kaiser.
 Shortly thereafter he went into exile in the United States, where he made several musicals.

 Erwin Schulhoff composed in 1928 his opera Flammen (Flames), a work of a fantastic nature, in which the author abandoned the Aristotelian theatrical rules in force until then in theater and opera for the sake of a new concept of staging, which understood theater as a game, a show, a fantasy overflowing reality.
-Berthold Goldschmidt, a pupil of Schrecker, was director of the Darmstadt Opera.
-In 1930 he adapted Fernand Crommelynck's Der Gewaltige Hanrei (The Mighty Hanrei), premiered in 1932, although his Jewishness caused it to be immediately withdrawn, so he emigrated to the UK.
+Berthold Goldschmidt, a pupil of Schreker, was director of the Darmstadt Opera.
+In 1930 he adapted Fernand Crommelynck's Der gewaltige Hahnrei (The Mighty Cuckold), premiered in 1932, although his Jewishness caused it to be immediately withdrawn, so he emigrated to the UK.